jakemco/tartlet/README.md

-# Tart
+# Tartlet

 A wrapper for tar that provides sensible defaults

 ## Installation

-Add this line to your application's Gemfile:

-    gem 'tart'
+Install via gem as:

-And then execute:

-    $ bundle

-Or install it yourself as:

     $ gem install tart